 Fax: +44 (0) 117 9200661

-Dear RosalindAthanasios Chantis:Barrett and Kayleigh Parsons:
+Dear Rosalind Barrett and Kayleigh Parsons:

 Thank you for organizing the review of our manuscript CM/436836/PAP/289167: “Comparison and evaluation of spectral energy methods for predicting phonon properties.”
-Based on the referee’s report, we believe that the objective, contribution, and importance of our manuscript were not clear to the referees.
-We are convinced that our manuscript is suitable for Journal of Physics: Condensed Matter and argue so in our response to the referee’s comments below.
+Based on the referees’ reports, we believe that the objective, contribution, and importance of our manuscript were not clear to Referees 1 and 2.
+We are convinced that our manuscript is suitable for Journal of Physics: Condensed Matter and argue so in our response to the referee comments below.

-Before addressing the referee’s comments, however, we first want to emphasize the significant contributions of this manuscript:
+Before addressing the referee comments, however, we first want to emphasize the significant contributions of this manuscript:

 The demonstration that the Phi’ method for predicting phonon properties (which was previously proposed but never comprehensively validated) is incorrect, while it has been (and continues to be) used in research articles.